numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 * if nadir point is not dominated by archive: quality = negative distance of archive to the ROI

-* what is of actual interest is the quality indicator difference to the reference set
+.. * what is of actual interest is the quality indicator difference to the reference set

 Implications on the performance criterion:

-* As the reference set approaches the Pareto set, the optimal quality indicator difference goes to 0`

-* Because the reference set is always a finite approximation of the Pareto set, negative quality indicator differences can occur.
+* the quality indicator is bounded from below by :math:`-1`.

 * Because the quality of the archive is used as performance criterion, no population size has to be prescribed to the algorithm.
 In particular, steady-state and generational algorithms can be compared directly as well as algorithms with varying population size and algorithms which carry along their external archive themselves.

+.. * As the reference set approaches the Pareto set, the optimal quality indicator difference goes to 0`

+.. * Because the reference set is always a finite approximation of the Pareto set, negative quality indicator differences can occur.

 ---

 * why hypervolume (can also be in principle with other indicators)